Best First Phones for Kids (That Aren't Smartphones)

 Choose the Right SIM

-- PAYG is best for kids — set a spending limit, no surprise bills
+- Prepaid is best for kids — set a spending limit, no surprise bills

 Programme Essential Contacts